nicolasservidio/Blog/README.md

-# Simple PHP Blog System
+# 📚 CMS Blog — A Modular PHP+MySQL Publishing System

-A simple, clean blog system built with PHP and MySQL.
+This is a simple, clean CMS and blog system built with PHP and MySQL.
 No frameworks, no complex dependencies - just pure PHP that works with XAMPP and Railway.

+Blog is a universal, modular, and audit-friendly blog system built with PHP, MySQL, and Bootstrap.
+Designed for total autonomy, role-aware access, and evolutionary logging, it supports post publishing, category management, and user authentication with easy and clarity.

 ## Features